 - NRCGT operation.
 TCGA 1992 s.1A applies to all non-UK-resident disposals of UK land and UK property-rich entities whether or not the treaty assigns UK rights.
 UK statute imposes NRCGT consistently with treaty obligations because the UK is exercising rights the treaty does not deny.

-- **NRL scheme operation.** FA 1995 Sch 23 and the Taxation of Income from Land (Non-Residents) Regulations (SI 1995/2902) require letting agents and tenants to withhold 20% basic rate from rent paid to non-UK-resident landlords unless the landlord holds NRL1, NRL2, or NRL3 approval.
+- NRL scheme operation.
+FA 1995 Sch 23 and the Taxation of Income from Land (Non-Residents) Regulations (SI 1995/2902) require letting agents and tenants to withhold 20% basic rate from your rent once you are non-UK-resident, unless you hold NRL1, NRL2, or NRL3 approval.
 NRL withholding is statutory and applies the moment treaty residence is non-UK; the cascade outcome does not displace it.
-For the NRL operational guide, see our [non-resident landlord scheme complete guide](/blog/non-resident-landlord-tax/non-resident-landlord-scheme-uk-complete-guide).
+For how the scheme works in practice, see the non-resident landlord scheme complete guide.

 - UK IHT exposure.
 The cascade is an income and capital gains tax mechanism.
 UK IHT applies independently under the residence-based long-term-resident test from 6 April 2025 and (for UK situs property) regardless of residence status.